Lockefield Gardens: Partial demolition

-In the 1950s, as racial equality improved, African-Americans began moving to what were residential areas mostly inhabited by Caucasians.
+In the 1950s, as racial equality improved, African-Americans began moving to what were residential areas mostly inhabited by white people.
 Due to income restrictions and more prosperous African Americans leaving, Lockefield Gardens began to decline.
 A redevelopment plan in the 1970s was hoped to revitalize the district, but federal judge S. Hugh Dillin ruled that it would lead to continued segregation at the educational and residential level.
 As a result, the apartments were closed in 1976.

 In 1980, it was decided that, in addition to an immediate need to house athletes from the Pan Am Games being hosted in Indianapolis, part of the Lockefield Gardens area would be used for the expansion of Indiana University-Purdue University Indianapolis (IUPUI), a campus of both the Indiana University and Purdue University systems.
 In 1983, after demolitions, only six units along Blake Street, out of the original twenty-four buildings, remained, despite protests by Indianapolis preservationists.
 The remaining structures were placed on the National Register of Historic Places.
 Eleven new buildings were constructed, and the original buildings were renovated.
 The new total housing units of the complex is 493, including 199 in the original structures.

 The area now serves as an apartment complex on the IUPUI university campus, although urban professionals are invited to live there as well.